 How to Start a Small Business

-There’s good news — it’s actually a lot easier to get up and running than you might think, and the key is to break everything down into small tasks, checking them off one at a time.
-By keeping it simple, you’ll make steady progress, and before you know it, you’ll be a business owner.
-Discover the steps to take to start a small business, the pitfalls to avoid, how to manage risk and how to have the best shot at success in your endeavor.
+The good news is many successful entrepreneurs find it easier than they feared to get a new business up and running.
+The key is to break the business structure down into small tasks, checking them off one at a time.
+Here, we cover some of the steps to take to start a small business, the pitfalls to avoid, and how to manage risks.
+By following these steps, you will have a good shot at success in your endeavor.

 There are basic steps you can take to start a small business.
-First, you want to define your overall vision — what’s the end goal?
-Where do you want to go with this?
-Are you looking to make some money on the side, or is financial independence your final goal?
+First, you want to define your overall vision.
+When you come up with small business ideas, you need to think of the end goal.
+What do you envision as a successful business?
+Are you looking to just make money on the side, or is financial independence your final goal?

 Next, write a mission statement.
-This outlines and defines the entire reason your company exists.
+A mission statement outlines and defines the entire reason your business exists.
 It’s the product or service you offer and the way in which you want to offer it.
 It’s what sets you apart from other businesses and makes you stand out from the competition.

-Third, set your individual goals.
-How can you get to the final vision you’ve got for your business?
-Keep your goals small and manageable, so you can reach each one.
-Then outline a strategy to check off each box on the list.
-It’s okay if one strategy requires accomplishing the goal before it first.
+Third, set your individual business goals.
+How can you get to the final vision you have for your business?
+Keep your goals small and manageable and outline a business strategy to follow.
+Check off each item on the list as you go.

 Naming Your Business

 Before you start your business, you’ll want to make sure the name you want is available.
 You can do a trademark search to make sure your business name isn’t already being used by someone else offering a similar service.
-If it is, choose a different name.
-It will save you all manner of headaches down the road.
-Of course, if you never intend to do business outside your state, you can sometimes get away with just searching your state government’s registry.
-Regardless, it’s best to avoid any name that’s already in use.
+It’s best to avoid any name that’s already in use.

 In addition, you may want to investigate registering your trademark to provide the full level of government protection.
 This will ensure that nobody can steal your name or even your business by creating a substantially similar mark and causing brand confusion.

 You can certainly start a business under your own name, or even just use an alias.
 This is called “DBA” or “doing business as.”
 However, it doesn’t provide you much legal protection.
-That is, if you run into problems with your business, all your personal assets are at stake.
+If you run into problems with your business, all your personal assets are often at stake.

-You’re much better off filing official paperwork to incorporate your business.
-The costs for doing this can vary wildly by state and by the type of business you’re looking to register, but in the end, it’s an important investment.
+You’re better off filing official paperwork to incorporate your business.
+The costs for doing this can vary by state and by the type of business you want to register, but in the end, it’s an important investment.
 Incorporating your business helps protect your business name, but, more important, it helps to shield your personal assets from business liability.

-If someone, for example, gets hurt using one of your products, and you’re working under a DBA, they can come after your house.
-If you’re incorporated, your personal assets are protected and they can only come after your business assets.
+If someone, for example, gets hurt using one of your products, and you’re working under a DBA, they can come after your personal assets.
+If you’re incorporated, your personal assets are protected, and they can only come after your business assets.

 Types of Business

-There is a near-infinite number of business structures, but the most common are a sole proprietorship, a partnership, an LLC or an S-corp or C-corp (standard corporation).
+The most common business structures are a sole proprietorship, a partnership, an LLC, or an S-corp / C-corp (standard corporation).
 Every structure has pros and cons that go with it, and you’ll need to determine the best option for you.
-LLCs are the most popular form of small business for good reason, as you’ll see.
+LLCs are typically the most popular form of small business.

-Sole Proprietorship: This kind of business is owned and run by just one person, and there’s no distinction between the person and the business.
+Sole Proprietorship: This kind of business is owned and run by just one person, the sole proprietor.
+There’s no distinction between the person and the business.
 This is the “DBA” we discussed above.
 You can create this kind of business just by starting to do business.
-Unfortunately, you may have a lot of trouble raising capital, and you’ll be taxed as a self-employed individual on your personal tax return, as well as being personally responsible for the liabilities associated with the business.
+You may have trouble raising capital, and typically you’ll be taxed as a self-employed individual on your personal tax return.
+You will also be personally responsible for the liabilities associated with the business.

 Partnership: Two or more people can get together to form a partnership.
 It’s an easy kind of business to start up and lets you pool resources, get additional skills and expertise, and share responsibility.
-Again, however, when things go bad, everyone involved shares full liability and your personal assets are at stake.
+Again, if things go poorly, everyone involved shares full liability, and your personal assets are at stake.

-These kinds of companies protect you from personal responsibility related to financial and legal issues that arise.
-It protects your house, your car and your personal finances from liability.
+These types of companies protect you from personal responsibility related to financial and legal issues that arise.
+This also protects your house, your car and your personal finances from liability.
 In addition, you still don’t have to file separate taxes; you’ll file business taxes right along with your personal taxes.

 Corporation: A corporation is a legal entity unto itself, separate from owners and staff.
-It has many of the rights of an individual person — it can enter into contracts, borrow and lend money, be sued and file lawsuits, pay taxes, etc. It’s more complex to set up and is usually best for bigger companies with many employees.
+It has many of the rights of an individual person: it can enter into contracts, borrow and lend money, be sued and file lawsuits, pay taxes, etc. It’s more complex to set up and is usually best for bigger companies with many employees.
 It’s often easier to get financing for a corporation, and you have the maximum separation of your personal assets.
 However, it can be complicated to set up and run.
-It’s also subject to the most expensive level of business tax structure.
+It’s also subject to the most expensive level of business tax.

-Another important question to consider is staffing.
+Another important question to consider is employee staffing.
 Can you do this on your own, or will you need help?
 Understand that the first stages are going to be expensive and time-consuming.
 Don’t hire people you can’t afford just to make things easier.
-That will come later, once the cash is flowing.
-Only consider management and staff help where you aren’t capable of doing it on your own.
+Start with management and support where you aren’t capable of doing it on your own.

 You’ve heard it said many times: it’s all about location, location, location.
 This also comes down to the kind of business you’re running.
 If you’re running a craft business that will only sell online, your living room might suffice for now.
 But if you’re looking to have an on-the-ground location, you’ll want affordable office space.

 If you’re offering a service-based business, you’ll want an office to meet with customers; it will make you look more professional.
-More important, it’ll give you a place to have your business mail delivered so you don’t have to hand your home address out to every potentially disgruntled customer that comes along.
+More important, it’ll give you a place to have your business mail delivered so you don’t have to hand your home address out to potential customers.

 You don’t have to spend a fortune to get office space.
 Just about every major city now has shared-space locations where you can lease your own space for a reasonable rate.

 As you set up your location, check into any permits or licenses you need to operate your business in your state.
+Depending on your business type, will also determine what business license you will need.
 The last thing you want is fines for failing to have the proper permits, licenses and certifications.
 Failure to get such licenses can ruin your small business.

 Set Up an Online Presence